 USD/IQD exchange rates climb in Baghdad, Erbil

-Shafaq News Agency correspondent said that the Central al-Kifah and al-Harithiya exchanges are trading the USD at a rate of 165,400 IQD to 100, 3,400 IQD above Thursday.
+Shafaq News Agency correspondent said that the Central al-Kifah and al-Harithiya exchanges are trading the USD at a rate of 160,600 IQD to 100, 2,100 IQD above yesterday’s rate.